arduino/arduino-connector/README.md

 ## Functional tests

-This type of tests are executed all locally and you need to configure a dedicated docker container:
+These tests can be executed locally.
+To do that, you need to configure a dedicated docker container:
-- `docker pull guerra1994/go-mqtt-docker-env`
+- get the image `docker pull guerra1994/go-docker-mqtt-ubuntu-env`
-- follow the steps [here](https://hub.docker.com/r/guerra1994/go-mqtt-docker-env) to run it
+- enter the container `docker run -it -v $(pwd):/home --privileged --name gmd guerra1994/go-docker-mqtt-ubuntu-env`
-- run mosquitto broker in background mode using `mosquitto > /dev/null 2>&1 &`
+- run the mosquitto MQTT broker in background mode `mosquitto > /dev/null 2>&1 &`
 - then run your test, for example `go test -v --tags=functional --run="TestDockerPsApi"`